MOMOKOJin/MOMOKOJin/README.md

 # Advance Version

-1 : move simultaneously
+## 1 : move simultaneously
 based on the original code, we can remove the Outermost condition judgment , and after that,two players will finish one-step-action in one game turn , to allow players to move simultaneously.
 ps: the computer player's action is based on player B ,with 4 direction by 'jikl' ,and I set one dictionary connect 4 words with 1,2,3,4 ,then I create one lambda with a randint(1,4), every turn it will create one random number form 1 to 4 , and with each number with one corresponding direction , which is the move_position of computer player but because of the random of the number ,at beginning step there are 50% possibility to trigger the game over condition ,so it is a little  stupid .
 There are much room for improvement. \

 --open with Part1_advaced_v1.py file

-2 :play with computer player
+## 2 :play with computer player
 we are supposed to play with robot player ,which becomes a single game . it is a child class based on Class Player, robot inherit initial method from the player,and it own a random action method , i use the lambda function to realise the fucntion .

 --open with Part1_adanced_v2.py file

+for format of the file ,I prepare an .ipynb file (consideration of the situation import class error ,I met it before).
+And you can use either